Stability analysis of Arbitrary-Lagrangian-Eulerian ADER-DG methods on classical and degenerate spacetime geometries: ALE ADER-DG methods on degenerate spacetime geometries

-\textbf{Explicit method.} We study the update of the couple $\hat v_i^n = (\hat u_{i-1}^n, \hat u_i^n)$, which encodes the coefficients of the approximated solution on the given block.
+We study the update of the couple $\hat v_i^n = (\hat u_{i-1}^n, \hat u_i^n)$, which encodes the coefficients of the approximate solution on the given periodic block.
 While the derivation is somehow cumbersome, we can easily prove that the vector $\hat v_i^n \in \R^{2(N+1)}$ follows an update rule of the form